 3D Printing (1993)

-Recent advances in the field of 3D technology has made it possible to print images from a computer into an actual 3D objects such as flashlights, watches, CAD models, iPod cases, toys, and even food!
-This revolutionary technology is still relatively new, but it’s currently available to consumers – of course the retail price of these 3D printers are at a premium.
+Recent advances in the field of 3D technology have made it possible to print images from a computer into an actual 3D objects such as flashlights, watches, CAD models, iPod cases, toys, and even food!
+This revolutionary technology is still relatively new, but it's currently available to consumers – of course, the retail price of these 3D printers is at a premium.
 Consumer 3D printers are selling for £2,500 on up to £25,000, and even more than that for the high-end models.